 - Limited to 210 pounds of resistance which can’t be elevated anymore

-- Might be huge and spacious for some
+- It might be huge and spacious for some

 - The relatively lower number of strength exercises